Enrique Seccafien

-Mariano Enrique Seccafien (born 23 June 1984 in Morón) is an Argentine football midfielder who plays for Los Andes in Argentina.
+Mariano Enrique Seccafien (born 23 June 1984) is an Argentine football midfielder who plays for Los Andes in Argentina.

 Career

 Seccafien played for Deportivo Morón, where he debuted as a footballer, from 2002 to 2006.
-Then he emigrated to México to play in Tiburones Rojos de Coatzacoalcos from 2006 to 2007.
+Then he emigrated to Mexico to play in Tiburones Rojos de Coatzacoalcos from 2006 to 2007.
 Subsequently, he returned to Argentina to play in Rosario Central, returning to Deportivo Morón in 2010.